Datomic/datomic-tutorials/todo-app/part-2/todo-app/README.md

     └── todo_db.clj
 ```

-If you come from [part 1](../part-1), in the same terminal where you created the project run the following command or create the file inside your text editor.
+If you came from [part 1](../part-1), run the following command in the same terminal where you created the project, or create the file inside your text editor.

 ```shell
 touch src/server.clj
 ```

-#### Create a simple UI
+### Create a Simple UI

 The next step is to display the database's data in the browser with a simple UI.
 To render data in the browser, we'll use two more libraries, [Pedestal](http://pedestal.io/pedestal/0.7/index.html), for HTTP server, and [Hiccup](https://github.com/weavejester/hiccup), for HTML rendering.

 ![](assets/part2.png)

-Essentially we need to make a query that will provide us with the data needed to convey the image above.
+Essentially, we need to make a query that will provide us with the data needed to convey the image above.

 First, create the HTTP server and the [Hiccup](https://github.com/weavejester/hiccup/wiki/Syntax) skeleton, then we will populate it with the results from querying Datomic.

 **Pedestal routes**

-Write the following functions inside `src/server.clj`
+Write the following functions inside `src/server.clj`:

 ```clojure
 (ns server